syncfusion-content/fileformat-docs/File-Formats/DocIO/word-file-formats.md

 document.Close()
 {% endhighlight %}

+{% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-file-formats/Create-Docx-format-Word-document).

+### Templates

+DOTX is a Word document template.
+The following code snippet shows how to create the Word document template with few lines of code.

+{% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
 //Creates a new instance of WordDocument (Empty Word Document) using (WordDocument document = new WordDocument())